sirkoik/WV2020/README.md

 ## Credits
 * <a href="https://creazilla.com/nodes/719-west-virginia-map-silhouette">West Virginia silhouette</a> - Natasha Sinegina
-* <a href="https://sirkoik.github.io/resources/images/cake slice.jpg">Idea for cake decoration</a> - not sure about source.
+* <a href="https://sirkoik.github.io/WV2020/resources/images/cake slice.jpg">Idea for cake decoration</a> - not sure about source.

 ## Bugs
 Some lighting bugs with the candles.

 ## Todo
-Decorate all the icing with confetti.
+Add interface.
+Make candle lighting more realistic.